 Councillors' remuneration will be decided by the council after the elections from the total pool set by the Remuneration Authority.
-The authority has indicated the minimum remuneration that the new council could set for a councillor, from 1 July 2022, will be \$43,767, while a committee chairperson's remuneration is between \$61,239 and \$71,261.
+The minimum remuneration for a councillor from 1 July 2024, will be \$49,742, while a committee chairperson's remuneration is \$83,318.